igorcavalcantedb/git/README.md

-# Git Básico
+# Basic Git

-Segundo a Wikipédia, Git é:

-> [...] é um sistema de controle de versões distribuído, usado principalmente no desenvolvimento de software, mas pode ser usado para registrar o histórico de edições de qualquer tipo de arquivo.
-O Git foi inicialmente projetado e desenvolvido por Linus Torvalds para o desenvolvimento do kernel Linux, mas foi adotado por muitos outros projetos.
+According to Wikipedia, Git is:

+> [...] is a distributed version control system primarily used in software development but can be used to record the edit history of any file type.
+Git was initially designed and developed by Linus Torvalds for Linux kernel development, but has been adopted by many other projects.

-## Tópicos
+## Topics

-Neste desafio você aprenderá:
+In this challenge you will learn:

-- Criar um repositório local
+- Create a local repository
-- Criar um repositório remoto
-- Criar ```branches```
-- Sincronizar ```branches``` locais com um repositório remoto
+- Create a remote repository
+- Create `` `branches```
+- Sync local `` `branches``` to a remote repository

-## Passos
+## Steps

-Para que este desafio seja cumprido com sucesso você deve:

-- Criar um repositório local no diretório do desafio (por exemplo: em ```/home/seu_usuario/codenation/git-1``` ou ```c:\users\seu_usuario\codenation\git-1```)
+For this challenge to be successfully met you must:

+- Create a local repository in the challenge directory (for example: in `` `/ home / your_user / codenation / git-1``` or` `` c: \ users \ your_user \ codenation \ git-1```)
-- Criar um repositório público em algum serviço como [Github](https://github.com), [Gitlab](https://gitlab.com), [Bitbucket](https://bitbucket.org)
+- Create a public repository on some service like [Github](https://github.com), [Gitlab](https://gitlab.com), [Bitbucket](https://bitbucket.org)
-- Criar uma branch local com o nome ```desafio-codenation``` e fazer o commit de alguma alteração, em qualquer arquivo.
-- Fazer push da nova branch para o repositório remoto

-Ao executar o comando ```codenation submit -c git-1``` os passos acima serão validados e sua nota será computada.
+- Create a local branch named `` `challenge-codenation``` and commit any changes to any file.
+- Push new branch to remote repository

+When executing the command `` `codenation submit -c git-1``` the above steps will be validated and your grade will be computed.

-## Requisitos
+## Requirements

-​
-Para este desafio você precisará de:
+For this challenge you will need:

 - Git